 Who was Jabez?
 What kind of man was he?
-Before we can begin to understand his prayer and why it is significant we need to know about this man.
+Before we can understand his prayer and why it is significant, we need to know about this man.

 Jabez was Jewish.
-In Jewish custom it was very common for a person’s name to have some kind of symbolism.
-The Bible says Jabez’s mother named him this because “she bore him in great pain”.
+In Jewish custom, it was very common for a person’s name to have some kind of symbolism.
+For example, the Bible says Jabez’s mother named him this because “she bore him in great pain.”

 Sometimes a person’s name was used to foretell their future.
 Maybe his mother thought his life would be filled with pain or that he would cause pain.

-When you think of how many people lived during the time the Bible was written you know he had to be a man with an important role to play in history for his name and character to be mentioned specifically in the Bible.
+When you think of how many people lived when the Bible was written, you know he had to be a man with an important role in history for his name and character to be explicitly mentioned in the Bible.

-A lot of times our first response is to worry and become anxious.
-Sometimes we talk to our spouse or friends and try to figure out things for ourselves.
+A lot of times, our first response is to worry and become anxious.
+Sometimes we talk to our spouses or friends and try to figure out things for ourselves.

-But the first thing Jabez did was to call out out to God.
-He knew God, he trusted His power and knew that this was the most important thing he could do and his first step.
+But the first thing Jabez did was to call out to God.
+He knew God; he trusted His power and knew that this was his first step and the most important thing he could do.

 Bless me indeed!
 “And Jabez called on the God of Israel saying, “Oh that You would bless me indeed.”
 1 Chronicles 4:10

 Have you ever asked God to bless you?
-It has seemed to me that I was being greedy to ask for God’s blessing until I read this prayer of Jabez.
+It has seemed that I was greedy to ask for God’s blessing until I read this prayer of Jabez.

 I have to admit, I have never done that.
 Like I said, I’ve felt guilty asking for God’s blessing on me.
 Now asking God to bless my family and friends is a different story.